 Secret Recipe Club

 Secret Recipe Club time again and I’m sharing a recipe for S’mores Muffins!
 For those who haven’t seen my previous Secret Recipe Club posts, this club includes three group of bloggers who are assigned a different blog each month and secretly make a recipe to post on their specified Monday reveal day.
 I look forward to my assignment email every month and discovering new blogs.
 It is also fun to see what someone chooses from your blog.

 This time, I got to choose from all of Jamie’s recipes and decided on her Jumbo S’mores Muffins.
 Well actually, Evan decided.
 He has been on a muffin kick recently and starts many weekend mornings asking if we can make muffins.
-He rarely actually eats the muffins, but has fun mixing up the batter with his favorite whisk.
-These muffins had the added bonus of me pulling out the food processor to grind up the graham crackers into crumbs.
+He rarely actually eats them, but has fun mixing up the batter with his favorite whisk.
+These S’mores Muffins have the added bonus of me pulling out the food processor to grind up the graham crackers into crumbs.
 The kids love to take turns pushing to pulse button.
-The graham crackers are mixed into the batter with mini marshmallows and chocolate chips to create that s’mores flavor.
+The graham crackers are mixed into the batter with mini marshmallows and chocolate chips to create that wonderful s’mores flavor.

 I used these jumbo silicone muffin cups to make the S’mores Muffins.
 You can also use regular sized muffin tins, but the baking time may be a bit shorter.